lightningboltemoji/chicon/README.md

 ### Bulk (`bulk`)

 Performs many `set` operations in parallel based on the contents of a JSON configuration file.

 By default, uses the configuration at `~/.config/chicon/chicon.json`.

 If an image path is not absolute (i.e. doesn't start with `/`), it's resolved relative to the configuration file's directory.
 In general, it's recommended to put the images in the same directory as the configuration file.

 ```
-chicon bulk
+chicon apply
 ```
 ```
-chicon bulk /path/to/custom/config.json
+chicon apply /path/to/custom/config.json
 ```

 Example configuration:
 ```
 $ cat ~/.config/chicon/chicon.json
 {
   "/Applications/Amazon Chime.app": "Amazon Chime.icns",
   "/Applications/Microsoft Outlook.app": "Microsoft Outlook.icns",